Azure/azure-docs-json-samples/deployment-script/readme.md

-The _deployment-script_ templates are used in the article: [Use deployment scripts in ARM templates](https://docs.microsoft.com/azure/azure-resource-manager/templates/deployment-script-template).
+The templates in _deployment-script_ are used in [Use deployment scripts in ARM templates](https://docs.microsoft.com/azure/azure-resource-manager/templates/deployment-script-template).